Many eCommerce stores find it challenging to grow online revenue.

 3. Inbound Marketing Funnel

-Inbound marketing makes it easy for customers to find you online.
+Inbound content marketing makes it easy for customers to find you online.
 It takes a bit more time to create content and boost search rankings.
 But overall, you can build authority in your niche and drive warm traffic to your site.

 What’s next for you?